 Elote Café & Catering, 514 S. Boston Ave.

-Elote may be one of downtown’s most kid-friendly eateries.
-The food is fresh, healthy, and locally sourced, and the kid’s menu, rather than chicken nuggets and corndogs (not that we don’t love chicken nuggets and corndogs), offers a child-size sampling of what the adults enjoy.
-Plus, if you’re willing to let the little ones stay up past their bedtime once in a while, you can enjoy some weekend luchador wrestling in the restaurant’s miniature ring.
+Elote may be one of Tulsa’s most kid-friendly eateries.
+The food is fresh, healthy and locally sourced.
+The kid’s menu, rather than chicken nuggets and corndogs, offers a child-size sampling of what the adults enjoy.
+Plus, if you’re willing to let the little ones stay up past their bedtime, you can enjoy some weekend luchador wrestling in the restaurant’s miniature ring.

 Caz’s Chowhouse, 18 E. Mathew B. Brady St.

-What restaurant is more family-friendly than one that feeds kids for free once a week (in this case, every Thursday)?
-On the menu is straight-forward, homestyle and Southern cooking, with choices like meatloaf, fried catfish, pot roast, and chicken and waffles.
+What restaurant is more family-friendly than one that feeds kids for free once a week (in this case, every Wednesday)?
+On the menu is straight-forward, homestyle cooking, with choices like meatloaf, fried catfish, pot roast and chicken and waffles.
 Definitely start your evening with a basket of Pucker Chips (fried pickles).

 Coney Island, 107 N. Boulder Ave.